tests-always-included/jasmine-node-helpers/README.md

 jasmine.fail
 ------------
-This is most useful when testing a promise which you are wanting to check the test is getting to the reject successfully, but want to fail in case code changes which makes the code succeed instead of fail.
+This is most useful when testing a promise which you are wanting to check the test is getting to the reject successfully, but want to fail in case code changes which makes the promise resolve instead of reject.
+This will make the test fail so it can be caught and code can be diagnosed.

 ```js
 describe("a suite", () => {